What is Different about a No-Scalpel Vasectomy?

 - Reversal would also be much more likely to be successful.

-No more than any other vasectomy procedure.
-Although No-scalpel-vasectomy is quick, easy, and convenient and causes very little discomfort it should be considered permanent.
-Reversal operations are expensive and often unsuccessful.
-If you are thinking about reversal, perhaps vasectomy is not right for you… © Dr Martin Kittel, MRCGP, DRCOG, DFFP
+No more or less than any other vasectomy procedure.
+Although No-scalpel-vasectomy is quick, easy, and convenient and causes very little discomfort you should consider it permanent.
+Reversal operations are expensive and not always successful.
+As all surgery they depend on operator experience.
+Reversals are also more unsuccessful if carried out a long time after your vasectomy.
+But this may also be due to increasing age.
+If you are thinking about reversal, perhaps vasectomy is not right for you…